Skip to content

 Encourage teams to set accurate resource requests on their workloads.
 Overprovisioned requests inflate the namespace's cost allocation, while missing requests may undercount actual usage.

-Workload Discovery
+Workload discovery

 Workload TypeWhat's Tracked

-DeploymentsReplica count, CPU/memory requests, namespace
+PodStatus, restart count, node placement, CPU/memory requests, namespace

 ServicesType (ClusterIP, LoadBalancer, NodePort), endpoints

-K8s-Specific Insights
+K8s-Specific insights

-Idle Clusters
+Idle clusters

-Overprovisioned Nodes
+Overprovisioned nodes

-• Reducing the node count
+• Reducing the node pool desired count

 • Switching to smaller instance types

-• Enabling cluster autoscaler with tighter boundaries
+• Enabling cluster autoscaler with tighter min / max boundaries

-Spot/Preemptible Opportunities
+Spot/Preemptible opportunities

 Namespaces whose cost allocation has spiked relative to their historical baseline.